Plant Pollination - Manual

 This will ensure that have pollen available when female flowers bloom.

-Female flowers are distinguished by the bulbous or longitudinal ovary behind the petals.
+Female flowers are often distinguished by the bulbous or longitudinal ovary behind the petals.

 Remove a male flower from the plant and strip off the petals.